Benard18/Deployment_to_heroku_laravel/README.md

 ```

 ## Setting environmental variables
 By default Laravel offers the environmental variables in a file called .env.
-We will need to send the information.
+We will need to send the information to the heroku servers.
 This is an example of how the env should look like

 ```txt
 APP_NAME=Laravel